 - Review any changes you plan or expect (eg new services, procedures or technologies).
 Consider the whole change process, from engagement to adoption and onwards.

 - Review any legal requirements such as health and safety training.

 - Get feedback from clients, suppliers and other key business partners about how the firm is perceived as a whole.
 Consider using interviews or surveys in areas such as client satisfaction.

 - Identify role models and champions to promote and endorse desired behaviours and attitudes.

 - Look at departmental trends to help identify what training in leadership and other ‘essential people skills' partners and managers may need.

 - Gather individual and departmental performance data - for example, measures such as utilisation figures or client acquisition or retention.

-- Include qualitative information about how individuals work, so that you can recognise and build on desired behaviours which will deliver business outcomes.
+- Include qualitative information about how individuals work, so that you can recognise and build on desired behaviours that will deliver business outcomes.

-- Encourage employees to take responsibly for their own learning; to reflect on their own performance and training needs (this is a compliance requirement and is good learning practice).
+- Encourage employees to take responsibly for their own learning; to reflect on their own performance and training needs (this is both a compliance requirement and good learning practice).

 - Do NOT just buy a course.
 Consider how people are going to acquire and practise new skills; what line manager support they will need and who will hold them to account for change.

 - Consider a range of learning delivery methods including access to learner-directed resources, as well as high quality experiential workshops, coaching and work-based learning.